How to Shoot Dark Sky Photography

 How to set up your camera and more

-Our journey led us to the southern expanse of Iceland, where we immersed ourselves in photographing its ethereal beauty for an entire week, often for up to sixteen hours each day.
+Our journey took us to the southern expanse of Iceland, where we visited some of the country’s best photography locations and immersed ourselves in photographing its ethereal beauty again and again.
 The omnipresent midnight sun was our constant companion, illuminating our path and enabling us to pursue our craft into the early morning hours.
-The notion of time became fluid as the absence of nightfall dissolved the boundaries of day and night untethered by the conventional constraints of time zones.
+The notion of time became fluid as the absence of nightfall dissolved the boundaries of day and night, untethered by the conventional constraints of time zones.

 The southern coast of Iceland presents a mesmerizing tapestry of dramatic waterfalls, black sand beaches, and glaciers that stand like ancient guardians.
 Geothermal fields glisten with ethereal colors, creating a photographer’s paradise.
 Here, lighthouses stand watch over the landscape, puffins add a heavenly touch, and some of our most cherished locations come to life.